Raise the Stakes – From Digital Marketing to Customer Service

 The main reason for this transformation is the change in consumer expectations – 90% of people expect for a brand or organisation to have an online self-service support portal, according to the study made by Microsoft.
-People are already used to visit the web site of the organisation, thus making it the logical entrance to the self-service.
+People are already used to visiting the website of the organisation, thus making it the logical entrance to the self-service.

 The current ways of designing and implementing digital marketing sites are not enough to handle the new requirements of consumers serving themselves.